 Payments are due the 19th of the month.
 However, if you are on the End of Term payment plan: Summer session is due September 19th, Fall is due February 19th, J-Term and Spring session are due July 19th.

 Refunds will be processed approximately 10 days after the add/drop period at the beginning of each semester.
-Throughout the year, direct deposits will occur daily.
+Throughout the year, direct deposits will occur multiple times each week.

 Student refunds will be disbursed electronically via ACH.
 The ACH process transfers the refund directly into your existing bank account.